XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md

 5. Compile Boost.

-    Version 1.7.0 and higher of `rippled` requires Boost version 1.70.0 or higher.
-Because Boost version 1.70.0 or higher isn't available in the Ubuntu 18.04 (or 16.04) software repositories, you must compile it yourself.
-The following examples use Boost 1.75.0, which was the newest version compatible with `rippled` at the time of writing.
+    Version 1.7.0 of `rippled` requires the Boost library and is compatible with Boost versions 1.70.0 to 1.75.0.
+The Ubuntu 18.04 (or 16.04) software repositories don't have a compatible Boost version, so you must compile it yourself.
+The following examples use Boost 1.75.0.

     If you have previously built Boost 1.75.0 for `rippled` and configured the `BOOST_ROOT` environment variable, you can skip these steps.